Fender Telecaster (Paisley)

 Details

-The late '60s were defined by the proliferation of psychedelia.
+The late '60s were defined by the rise of psychedelia.

-In 1968, Fender decided to jump on the bandwagon and add a Paisley wallpaper (bought from the local paint shop) with a layer of clear coat on some of their guitars.
-This is how the famous - or infamous! - Pink Paisley Telecasters were born, which were only made in 1968 and 1969.1
+In 1968, Fender jumped on the trend by adding a Paisley wallpaper (bought from a local paint shop) under a layer of clear coat on some of their guitars.
+And so, the famous (or infamous!)
+Pink Paisley Telecasters were born, produced only in 1968 and 1969.1

-Fender reissued them a few times since the mid '80s: most of the reissues were made in Japan, with some exclusive pieces being made in the USA Custom Shop over the years.
+Fender has reissued the model several times since the mid-'80s, most of them made in Japan, with a few exclusive versions coming out of the USA Custom Shop over the years.

-The guitar acquired a legendary status when James Burton, Elvis Presley's side guitarist, started to play the Pink Paisley Tele that Fender gave him as a gift.2
+The guitar gained legendary status when James Burton, Elvis Presley's lead guitarist, began playing the Pink Paisley Tele that Fender had gifted him.2

 It first appeared in April 2000, during the USA leg of the Standing on the Shoulder of Giants tour: it replaced the Custom Telecaster that Noel had been playing in Go Let It Out, Wonderwall and Don't Look Back in Anger.

-According to what Noel stated in a MSN Webchat in April 2000, it features Seymour Duncan Antiquities pickups;3 stock pickups & electronics were indeed the only weak spot of '90s Japanese Fenders.
+According to what Noel stated in a MSN Webchat in April 2000, it features Seymour Duncan Antiquities pickups;3 stock pickups & cheap electronics were indeed the weak spot of many Japanese Fenders.

 The Pink Paisley Tele was used throughout the remaining dates of the Standing on the Shoulder of Giants tour, and then also for the Tour of Brotherly Love with The Black Crowes in 2001.

-Sometimes it was replaced with the Mapleglo Rickenbaker in some songs - mainly for Go Let It Out.
+Sometimes it was replaced with the Mapleglo Rickenbaker in a few songs - mainly for Go Let It Out.

 It became iconic in the Oasis fandom since it appeared in the Familiar to Millions live DVD, recorded at Wembley Stadium in July 2000.